 Second, we got their input.
 We asked what meal, treats, movies, activities, games, etc. that they’d like.

 Third, we made them a graduation cap and scroll.
 This only took 7 pieces of regular paper, tape, a marker and two hair rubber bands.
-I show how to do this here (post coming).
+I show you how to do this here.

 Fourth, we tried to make it special.
 We told them they didn’t have chores on graduation day and that bedtime would be moved a few hours later.
 They were ecstatic.